 - The female condom resembles a regular condom made of polyurethane, but is designed to fit inside the vagina.
 The female condom is pre-lubricated and is ‘one size fits all’.

-- You should use other barrier methods, for example, condoms on dildos and other penetrative sex toys, a latex glove for digital penetration of the vagina or anus, and a dental dam (a sheet of latex worn over the female genitals) during oral sex.
+- You should use other barrier methods – for example, condoms on vibrators and other penetrative sex toys, a latex glove for digital penetration of the vagina or anus, and a dental dam (a sheet of latex worn over the female genitals) during oral sex.

 - Remember that a diaphragm (a cap worn high in the vagina to cover the cervix) offers good protection against pregnancy, but low protection against STIs.

-- To be effective, condoms must be used from the start of sex to the very end.
+- To be effective, condoms must be used from the start of sex to the very end as STIs can be transmitted via pre-ejaculate.

 - Always use a new, lubricated condom every time you have sex.
 Check the use-by date and open the packet, being careful not to tear the condom with fingernails, jewellery or teeth.